Mitigating Structural Overfitting: A Distribution-Aware Rectification Framework for Missing Feature Imputation: Experiments

 \section{Experiments}

-In this section, we evaluate \FPMAE compared with six baselines across two tasks: node classification and link prediction.
+In this section, we evaluate \DART compared with eight baselines across two tasks: node classification and link prediction.
 For node classification, we conduct experiments under both transductive and inductive settings.
 For link prediction, we evaluate all the methods as specifically demonstrated in Section \ref{subsec:link_prediction}.
-We also conduct ablation study and show the visulization results in Section \ref{subsec:ablation} and \ref{subsec:visulization}.
-Due to the page limit, the results of parameter sensitivity analysis can be found in the Appendix \ref{sec:para-sensitive}.
-The experiments are conducted on a single machine with an Intel Xeon 8377C CPU, an Nvidia 3090 GPU (24GB), and 1TB of RAM.
+All experiments are conducted on a single machine with an Intel Xeon 8377C CPU, an NVIDIA RTX 3090 GPU (24GB), and 1TB of RAM.